Matt Charman: Television

-Charman’s television work includes Our Zoo (2014) for the BBC, which tells the story of the founding of Chester Zoo, famous for having no bars.
+Charman’s first television work was Our Zoo (2014) for the BBC, which tells the story of the founding of Chester Zoo, famous for having no bars.
 In 2015, Charman created the three-part police drama Black Work, starring Sheridan Smith, which aired on ITV and was the channel's biggest new drama of the year.
+In 2017, he wrote a pilot Oasis for Amazon Prime Video, based on a novel The Book of Strange New Things by Michel Faber.
+The pilot was premiered on 17 March 2017 as a part of pilot season wave 8 by the streamer, however the pilot was not picked up to the series.

+He also created Treason (2022) and Hostage (2025) for Netflix.
+In 2026, he created Prisoner for Sky which was renewed for a second series.

+His upcoming television work includes Dirty for Amazon Prime Video starring Phoebe Dynevor and Samantha Morton.

 Films

+Writing

 Charman's first feature was Suite Française (2014) co-written with director Saul Dibb, starring Michelle Williams, Kristin Scott Thomas and Margot Robbie.
 His 2015 feature, Bridge of Spies, was directed by Steven Spielberg, co-written by Charman and Joel and Ethan Coen and starred Tom Hanks, Mark Rylance, and Amy Ryan.
 Set in Brooklyn and Berlin, the film tells the story of James B. Donovan, an American lawyer who in 1962 negotiated the exchange of Soviet spy Rudolf Abel for the captured pilot of a downed U-2 spy plane, Francis Gary Powers, and American student Frederic Pryor.
 The film was critically acclaimed, with the New York Times calling it “a consummate entertainment that sweeps you up with pure cinema.”
 Charman's script was nominated for Best Original Screenplay at both the 2016 Academy Awards and BAFTA Awards.
 He was also nominated for a WGA award and Critics' Choice award in the same category.
 Bridge of Spies was a box office hit, grossing $165.5 million worldwide and receiving six Academy Award nominations including Best Picture and Best Original Screenplay, winning Best Supporting Actor for Mark Rylance's performance as Rudolf Abel.

-Charman wrote a second screenplay for Steven Spielberg's Amblin Partners, based on Walter Cronkite’s 1968 visit to Vietnam.
+In 2024, he co-wrote the screenplay of Killer Heat (Amazon Prime Video) with Roberto Bentivegna.
+The movie is based on a short story The Jealousy Man by Jo Nesbø.

 Producing

 Charman runs his own production company, Binocular, which is based in London.
-He was executive producer on Operation Finale (2018), written by Matthew Orton, about the hunt for Adolf Eichmann.
+He was an executive producer on Operation Finale (2018), written by Matthew Orton, about the hunt for Adolf Eichmann.
 The film was directed by Chris Weitz.

-Charman is currently executive producer on Liberty, written by Neil Widener and Gavin James, an adaptation of George Koskimaki’s 2013 book The Battered Bastards of Bastogne for Fox 2000 about a key conflict during the Battle of the Bulge.
-Charman is also executive producing another upcoming film written by Widener and James, Battle of Alcatraz.

 Directing

-Charman's intended directorial feature debut, The Mothership, was cancelled by Netflix.
+Charman's intended directorial feature debut, The Mothership which he also wrote, was shelved by Netflix.